Here are the presentation slides from the 2016 UNCW AIG Conference. Thank you to all who attended!

-The mission of the Watson College of Education (WCE) AIG Program is to prepare educational leaders who will design and deliver effective programs and services for gifted and talented students.
-These educational leaders will ensure that gifted students achieve their potential.
-WCE AIG Program graduates will be able to competently design curriculum and programs, advocate for gifted students, and deliver instruction that meets the broad spectrum of exceptional needs of gifted and talented students.
+The Watson College of Education (WCE) Academically or Intellectually Gifted (AIG) Program prepares teachers and educational leaders to design and deliver effective programs and services for gifted and talented students.
+Program graduates will be able to competently design curriculum and programs, advocate for gifted students, and deliver instruction that meets the broad spectrum of exceptional needs of gifted and talented students.

 There are two different pathways to learning more about gifted education and serving the special needs of academically or intellectually gifted and talented students:

 - Master of Education with Specialization in Academically or Intellectually Gifted

 To be eligible to participate in AIG Courses, you need to apply to the UNCW Graduate School.
 For application deadlines and requirements visit: http://www.uncw.edu/gradschool/admissions/deadlines.html

 - A Master Degree Program in Education - Academically or Intellectually Gifted Specialization M.Ed.

 - An Education Add-on-Licensure Program as the Academically or Intellectually Gifted Add-on Licensure

 Watson College of Education